 H. Stone Faces

 I. Echevaria Dondo

 J. Mini Blue Chalk Fingers

 I used sphagnum moss for the lining of the wreath forms.
 NOTE: wear gloves when working with sphagnum moss because it can contain some kind of bacteria that can do grody things to you if you have an open cut.

-You can buy a block of long fibered sphagnum moss in the garden center.
+You can buy a block of long fibered sphagnum moss on Amazon or in your local garden center.
 The blocks come dried out so you have to soak them to get the moss to poof back up.
 I used an empty flower pot since all my buckets were full.

 As I was filling the container with water I used the garden hose to poke the moss around and break it up.

 Until it becomes a big pot of sphagnum stew.
 Let that soak for a while (an hour, preferably, but 15-20 minutes will work.)